-- 1. Navigate to the Define access code parameter ($\rightarrow \equiv 144$). - 2.
+- 1. Navigate to the Define access code parameter ( $\rightarrow \implies 147$ ). - 2.
 Define a max.
 16-digit numeric code as an access code. - 3.
-Enter the access code again in the Confirm access code parameter (→ 🖺 144) to confirm the code. - ► The Web browser switches to the login page. - If no action is performed for 10 minutes, the Web browser automatically returns to the login page. - If parameter write protection is activated via an access code, it can also only be deactivated via this access code →

-↑ 75. - The user role with which the user is currently logged on via Web browser is indicated by the Access status parameter.
+Enter the access code again in the Confirm access code parameter (→ 🖺 147) to confirm the code. - ► The Web browser switches to the login page. - If no action is performed for 10 minutes, the Web browser automatically returns to the login page. - - The user role with which the user is currently logged on via Web browser is indicated by the Access status parameter.
 Navigation path: Operation → Access status